Inflation Benefits: Sol Palha

-1. Control over wealth and its redistribution to financial sector / banking czars
+- Control over wealth and its redistribution to financial sector/banking czars

 However, just like the real estate developer would only admit to desiring inflation in confidence, these influential groups aren’t likely to admit to these particular benefits any time soon, for fear of implicating themselves and undermining the credibility of the fallacious theories they peddle.

-Instead, they pretend that the growth in money supply is but a byproduct of economic progress, and growing wealth.
+Instead, they pretend that the growth in money supply is but a byproduct of economic progress and growing wealth.
 They attribute credit to the market system for inducing the creation of money all on its own, as if it could be sustained without a central bank to influence and alter values (i.e. to control/postpone the consequences), and as if the government’s spending demands caused none of it.
-And they readily attribute credit to the central bank for stimulating an expansion in employment through its manipulation of interest rates (the price of credit).
-Socialist governments in particular tend to promote the benefits of inflation for everyone but themselves.
+And they readily attribute credit to the central bank for stimulating expansion in employment through its manipulation of interest rates (the price of credit).
+Socialist governments, in particular, tend to promote the benefits of inflation for everyone but themselves.